liferay/liferay-docs/discover/analytics-cloud/articles/02-getting-started/02-adding-a-liferay-dxp-data-source.markdown

 1. Click *Configure* for *Configure Analytics*.
 The Liferay DXP site analytics registration page appears.

-2. Select the Liferay DXP sites to register for analytics and click *Configure*.
+2. Select the Liferay DXP Sites to register for analytics and click *Configure*.

 5. Click the *Done* button.